 A Flexible Mind

-We’ve all heard the saying, “You can’t teach an old dog new tricks.”
-Well … think again, because in recent decades, brain researchers have responded to that adage with one word: baloney!
+Do you remember the saying, “You can’t teach an old dog new tricks?”
+Sure, we all know that one.
+However, not so fast.
+As you read on, you’ll learn that this old adage is not always true.
+The fact is, in recent decades, brain researchers have responded to that saying with just one word: baloney!

-Following landmark research in the mid-1960’s, the vast majority of scientists who study the human nervous system and the workings of the mind changed their beliefs about human development and the flexibility of our brains.
-The research led them to reject the belief that such development and growth stops in the early stages of life.
-Rather, they concluded that growth can continue throughout the life span.
+In the wake of landmark research that took place in the 1960’s, the vast majority of scientists who study the workings of the mind changed their beliefs about how the brain can work.
+The research led them to reject their previous belief that such development and growth stops in the early stages of life.
+Rather, they concluded that growth and new learnings can continue throughout the life span.

 You may know people who’ve been defeated by life.
-But, have you also heard of people who figured out how to overcome?
-Of course you have.
-History is full with such stories.
-So, there must be some way to explain why some people bounce back after a setback, while others do not.
+But, I’d guess you also know of people who figured out how to overcome.
+History is filled with such stories.
+It follows, then, that there might be a way to explain why some people bounce back after a setback, while others do not.